jota-one/drosse/packages/core/README.md

     "zip": "00001",
     "town": "North Pole City"
   },
-  "activity": "Secretely conquer the world by not being evil... at first."
+  "activity": "Secretely conquer the world by not being evil... at first.", "DROSSE": {
-  "DROSSE": {
     "ids": [1980, "SKYSCRAPER-999"]
   }